 Gutenberg aims to negate the need for shortcodes and custom fields by standardising the content creation process.
 It makes publishing faster and more powerful, giving editors all-new tools to write and publish more efficiently than before.
-You can even write your content in other editors like Google Docs or Microsoft Word and paste into the Gutenberg editor, and it will translate your content into blocks automatically.
+You can even write your content in other editors like Google Docs (other cloud storage options are available) or Microsoft Word and paste into the Gutenberg editor, and it will translate your content into blocks automatically.

 How does Gutenberg work?

 Blocks are the foundation of the new Gutenberg editor.
 By splitting content up into different types – such as paragraphs, lists, images, quotes and more – blocks enable editors to insert, drag and drop, remove and swap parts of the post or page with ease.